External Image Sources

 VRC Digital Collections

-Find the home page of the VRC's collections here.
-The individual collections are listed below with descriptions.
-Housed in the LUNA platform, they support and reflect the Department of Art and Art History's curriculum.
+Access the home page of the VRC's collections here.
+You can explore our various collections from there, or access the individual collections with descriptions below.
 CU Boulder students, staff, and faculty: Log in with your IdentiKey username and password to see all VRC collections.

 See our LUNA Users Guide to learn how to take full advantage of LUNA's advanced tools, including Media Groups, advanced searching, the LUNA Workspace, and exporting media as single files, zipped files, or to PowerPoint.

-The Visiting Artist Lecture Series collection consists of videorecorded public lectures and interviews dating back to 1987 from the Department of Art and Art History's Visiting Artist program.
+The Visiting Artist & Faculty Lectures/Interviews collection consists of videorecorded public lectures and interviews dating back to 1987 from the Department of Art and Art History's Visiting Artist program.
 Also includes talks by visiting lecturers and faculty from the department.
-Videos appear in reverse chronological order, with the most recent titles appearing first.
+Videos in our collection appear in reverse chronological order, with the most recent titles appearing first.
 For copyright reasons, the collection is limited to current students, faculty, and staff at CU Boulder IdentiKey login required (click on link at top of page).
-Note: Videos for this collection are being moved from the Visual Resources Teaching Collection during the winter of 2020/2021.
-Check there if you cannot find the video you are looking for.
-You may also contact the VRC for assistance.

 Art and Art History Images on Flickr